microsoft/vscode-docs/docs/containers/quickstart-python.md

 1. The image is deployed; the process might take a few minutes.
 Once it's deployed, a notification appears with a button you can use to access the site.
 You can also use the site's address, `{appname}.azurewebsites.net` where `{appname}` is the name you gave when creating it.
 If it doesn't work at first, try again in a few minutes.
 It's not uncommon for the first few attempts to time out or return an error.
 It just means the App Service isn't ready yet to receive requests.

 1. For continued development, install the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack).
-The Azure Tools extension pack simplifies deployment of updates and provides services for ongoing management of the App Service, Azure Container Apps, Azure Functions, and more within VS Code.
+The Azure Tools extension pack simplifies deployment of updates and provides services for ongoing management of the App Service, Azure Functions, and more within VS Code.

 1. Now, make a small change in the application code that's visible on one of the pages, and save the file.